 One of the most important times for ensuring students’ expectations of their studies, and of you, are managed, is at induction.
 Your department will have organised induction activities for all incoming DPhil students at the beginning of the academic year and these will be in line with the University’s Policy in this area.

 Make yourself familiar with what the department has on offer and encourage your students to engage with it.
 Different students will find different resources useful.

 You should also arrange a more tailored induction for your student(s) to enable them to quickly become familiar with other detailed aspects of the University, division or department where there may still be ‘gaps’ from the overarching events.
 The fundamental part of this will be the introduction to your research group - the people, equipment and workspaces they will be engaging with.
 Ensure they are becoming familiar with the structure of the doctorate and underpinning processes (and know where to go to find out more).

-You will find that the MPLS Project Initiation Pack has a number of useful documents to support you and your student in defining the scope of the DPhil project: the MPLS Project Initiation Plan will aid in the planning of the DPhil; a Training Needs Analysis form to identify the skills your DPhil student needs to complete their studies successfully with advice for supervisors on how to use it; and information on the training courses and other activities to support core skills development.
-It is not a formal requirement to use this pack, but many will find it very useful in planning the skills development and the work to lead to a successful completion of the DPhil.
-The pack contents can be used over time as the work moves forward.
+The MPLS Division has created a number of useful documents to support you and your student in defining the scope of the DPhil project.
+It is not a formal requirement to use these documents, but many will find them useful in planning the skills development and the work to lead to a successful completion of the DPhil.

-For information and ideas for induction, and for establishing routines and good practice for supervision, see the MPLS Division’s Code of Practice on the Supervision of Graduate Research Students (Word document) or you can view the MPLS Code of Practice on Supervision as a webpage.
+For information and ideas for induction, and for establishing routines and good practice for supervision, download the MPLS Code of Practice on the Supervision of Graduate Research Students (Word document) or you can view the MPLS Code of Practice on Supervision as a webpage.